 Although it only creates noticeable changes in certain climates, this is normal.

 “Acclimate” is a term flooring installers use when installing wood flooring.
-Whenever a wood floor is being installed, it normally has to “acclimate” to its new environment.
+Whenever a wood floor is being install, it normally has to “acclimate” to its new environment.
 Say it’s at 8% moisture content when made but the moisture content where it is being installed is 16%.
 Installers will have the flooring sit at the new location for a week or 2 to “acclimate” or try to meet this 16%.
 The wood will naturally soak up the ambient moisture on its own.
 Once the wood meets equilibrium, it stabilizes.

 Any change in Ambient Moisture (which includes turning on a Heater or Air Conditioner) there can cause mild changes to the humidity in the air and, over time, micro-fissures can form in the wood.